Our team

 Education

-- PhD in Research & Evaluation, Virginia Commonwealth University
+- Ph.D. in Research & Evaluation, Virginia Commonwealth University

 - MA in Psychological Sciences, James Madison University